daronphang/programming-resources/architectures/software/modularity.md

 ### Afferent and efferent

 Afferent coupling measures the number of incoming connections to a code artifact.
-Efferent coupling measures the outgoing connections to other code artifacts. jennifer
+Efferent coupling measures the outgoing connections to other code artifacts.

 ### Analysis